MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/C-AL-Assignment-Statements.md

 OK := TestFile.OPEN('C:\temp\simple.xml');
 ```

  The return value of the OPEN function is optional.
-If you do not handle the return value in your code, then a run\-time error occurs when a function returns FALSE.
-The following example causes a run\-time error if the file C:\\temp\\simple.xml cannot be opened.
+If you do not handle the return value in your code, then a run-time error occurs when a function returns FALSE.
+The following example causes a run-time error if the file C:\\temp\\simple.xml cannot be opened.

 ```
 TestFile.OPEN('C:\temp\simple.xml');
 ```

- You can handle the return value by using an IF\-THEN statement.
+ You can handle the return value by using an IF-THEN statement.

 ```
 IF TestFile.OPEN('C:\temp\simple.xml') THEN BEGIN